cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletExecution.rst

 getCloudletId
 ^^^^^^^^^^^^^

-.. java:method:: public int getCloudletId()
+.. java:method:: public long getCloudletId()
    :outertype: CloudletExecution

    Gets the ID of the Cloudlet this execution info is related to.